 If this curve represents distance Y versus time X, then the rate of change -- the speed -- at each moment of time is not constant.
 The question that calculus asks is: "What is the rate of change at exactly the point P ?"
-If we can name the slope of the tangent line to the curve at that point, then that will be the answer.
+The answer will be the slope of the tangent line to the curve at that point.
 And the method for finding that slope -- that number -- was the remarkable discovery by both Isaac Newton (1642-1727) and Gottfried Leibniz (1646-1716).
-That method is the one for finding what is called the derivative.
+That is the method for finding what is called the derivative.

 A secant to a curve

 A tangent is a straight line that just touches a curve.
 A secant is a straight line that cuts a curve.
-Hence, consider the secant line that cuts the curve at points P and Q. Then the slope of the secant PQ is the average rate of change between those two points.
-For example, if
+Hence, consider the secant line that cuts the curve at points P and Q. Then the slope of that secant is

 But once again, the question calculus asks is: How is the function changing exactly at x1?

 What is the slope of the tangent to the curve at P?

 Therefore we will consider shorter and shorter intervals of Δx, which will result in a sequence of secants --

 -- a sequence of slopes.
 And we will define the tangent at P to be the limit of that sequence of slopes.